ExpressionEngine/ExpressionEngine-User-Guide/source/templates/overview.rst

 Template Variables
 ******************

-Variables are the primary data providers for your template.
+Variables are the primary way to show content in your template.
 When you need something output to the page, you will usually use a variable.